armaanhammer/lock-challenge/README.md

-# lock-challenge
+# Coding Challenges 2019

 This repo is designed to be viewed on [GitHub.com](https://github.com/armaanhammer/lock-challenge).
 It makes use of some GitHub-specific Markdown, and has Doxygen pages hosted through GitHub.io.
 Please begin browsing from this page.

-My goals in completing this challenge are:
+My goals in completing these challenge are:
 * To generate useful code
 * To create documentation I would like to reference.
 * To log my process throughout in a way that is useful and that demonstrates how I solve problems.

-Step 1: Reimplement LockGuard
+Challenge 1: Reimplement LockGuard
 ---

 * [Code](src/Step_1)
 * [Design log](design_log/Step_1.md)

-Step 2: Specify Threads
+Challenge 2: Specify Threads
 ---

 * [Code](src/Step_2)
 * [Design log](design_log/Step_2.md)

-Step 3: Synchronize Threads
+Challenge 3: Synchronize Threads
 ---

 * [Documentation](https://armaanhammer.github.io/lock-challenge/Step_3/html/index.html)